Last Updated on November 9, 2022

 Note that this breed is active and needs regular exercise.
 Common health problems include patellar luxation, tracheal collapse, and portosystemic shunt.

-A cross between the Jack Russell Terrier and Yorkshire Terrier, this breed is small but playful.
+A cross between the Jack Russell Terrier and Yorkshire Terrier, the Yorkie Russell is small but playful.
 They want constant attention and tend to be very affectionate.

 Although very intelligent dogs who make great problem-solvers, they can be stubborn.
 With adequate exercise, training, and attention, these versatile dogs make great companions.

-A cross between a Miniature Australian Shepherd and a Yorkshire Terrier, this breed is great for people who want a dog that isn’t lap-sized but isn’t a large dog.
+A cross between a Miniature Australian Shepherd and a Yorkshire Terrier, the Mini Yorkshire Aussie is great for people who want a dog that isn’t lap-sized but isn’t a large dog.